JiriHoffmann/react-native-cryptopp/README.md

 # Supported Alghorithms
-Here is the list of all Crypto++ algorithm supported by this library.
+Here is the list of all Crypto++ algorithms supported by this library.
 You are always free to help exapand the list.

 ## Authenticated encryption schemes